Naveentp/Link-Me-Up/android/online_tools.md

 ### Just for fun
 - [WhatTheCommit](https://whatthecommit.com/) - Commit message generator
 - [IDontLikeWork](https://idontlike.work/) - Work from home reason generator
+- [Music for programming](http://musicforprogramming.net/) - A series of mixes intended for listening while '+task+' to aid concentration and increase productivity (also compatible with other activities).

 ### IntelliJ Plugins
 - [Drawable importer](https://github.com/winterDroid/android-drawable-importer-intellij-plugin) - Drawables in different resolutions